-This is part of the reporting fellowship on “Racial Disparities in the COVID-19 Vaccine Distribution” conducted by the Center for Cooperative Media for ethnic and community media in New Jersey
+This is part of the reporting fellowship on “Racial Disparities in the COVID-19 Vaccine Distribution” conducted by the Center for Cooperative Media for ethnic and community media in New Jersey.

 By Clyde Hughes | AC JosepH Media

-ATLANTIC CITY – Dr. Wilson Washington has a convincing story to tell when he confronts other African Americans who are hesitant to take one of the coronavirus vaccines – he has high blood pressure and did it and here’s what’s going to happen.
+ATLANTIC CITYDr.
+Wilson Washington has a convincing story to tell when he confronts other African Americans who are hesitant to take one of the coronavirus vaccines — he has high blood pressure and did it, and here’s what’s going to happen:

-Washington, Atlantic City’s health director, has hit the streets, gone on radio and has accepted virtually every speaking engagement he can say yes to in an effort to convince the city’s population, especially African-Americans and Latinos, to take the vaccine.
+Washington, Atlantic City’s health director, has hit the streets, gone on radio and has accepted virtually every speaking engagement he can say “yes” to in an effort to convince the city’s population — especially African Americans and Latinos — to take the vaccine.

-New Jersey, like the rest of the country, has seen its Black and Latino community suffer the brunt of the coronavirus pandemic.
+New Jersey, like the rest of the country, has seen its Black and Latino communities suffer the brunt of the coronavirus pandemic.
 Those communities were disproportionately infected.
 But now with life-saving vaccines available, there is a hesitancy in those same communities to take it.

 READ: Why I Serve – Shirley Irizarry